-We -- a committee -- decided there were certainly as many females worthy of notice as there are men, a divergence from the Hall of Fame's tendency to favor males.
-Even with three women joining the Hall at its last induction in 2018, men outnumber women in the Hall, 40-8.
+We -- a small committee -- decided there were certainly as many females worthy of notice as there are men, a divergence from the Hall of Fame's tendency to favor males.
+Even with three women joining the Hall at its last induction in 2018, men outnumber women there by a 40-8 margin.

-The selections are subjective in nature.
+The selections here are subjective in nature.
 Other women and men could easily have been chosen.
-This is not intended to disparage or slight anyone, but merely to accentuate the positive -- to turn the spotlight on some among us who have had a tendency to shake up the status quo, making life a little better for all of us.
+This is not intended to disparage or slight anyone, but merely to accentuate the positive -- to turn the spotlight on some among us who have made life a little better for all of us.

 The previous 38 selectees are as follows.